DZD-eV-Diabetes-Research/dict2graph/README.md

 The recommended workflow is:

-- Load your json (or a sample of your larger datasets) as it is, with json2graph into a neo4j test instance
+- Load your dict (or a sample of your larger datasets) as it is, with dict2graph into a neo4j test instance
 - Inspect the result in neo4j
 - Tune the dict2graph config parameters
 - Wipe your neo4j test instance